Alexander Hassé

-Alexander Cossart Hassé (1813-1894) was a Moravian bishop.
+Alexander Cossart Hassé (30 December 1813 – 12 December 1894) was a British bishop in the Moravian Church.
 He contributed to the monthly magazine The Fraternal Messenger.
 He is the author of The United Brethren (Moravians) in England.
-Hasse was also a botanist.
+Hassé was also a botanist.

 Life

-Hassé was born in Fulneck, Yorkshire to Christian Frederick Hasse and Ann Cossart.
-Hassé was a Deacon of the Moravian Church in 1844 and by 1883 he was Bishop.
+Hassé was born in Fulneck Moravian Settlement, Leeds, Yorkshire to organist and composer Christian Frederick Hassé and Ann Cossart.
+His father was an ethnic German from the Moravian community in Old Sarepta, Russian Empire.
+His paternal great-grandparents were Johann Adolph Hasse and Faustina Bordoni.

+Hassé was a deacon of the Moravian Church in 1844 and by 1883 he was Bishop.
 He was a collector of plant specimens in Silesia.